lintje/lintje.dev/src/_docs/usage.md

 ---
-layout: docs
 title: "Usage"
 description: "Learn more about how you can use Lintje and what options are available."
 ---

 Lintje is a command line tool.
 After [installation] Lintje can be called with the `lintje` command.

 It's recommended to add Lintje to the project Continuous Integration setup to lint the range of commits added by a Pull Request or push.
-See also the [automated review](/docs/automated-review.html) for more usage examples.
+See also the [automated review] for more usage examples.

 <%= toc %>